derrikdennis/Web-Design-Challenge/README.md

 # Web Visualization Dashboard - Web-Design-Challenge

+## Webpage

+The webpage for this project can be found at <https://derrikdennis.github.io/Web-Design-Challenge>

 ## Background

 Data is more powerful when we share it with others!
 In this assignment, I am taking the information received in the Python-API challenege, updating it and putting it into a webpage!